 6. Start Paying Off Your Debt Using Debt Snowball

-Now that you have more money coming in every month (assuming you’ve taken up another job or starting a side hustle), it’s time to pay more than the minimum monthly payments you’re currently paying.
+Now that you have more money coming in every month (assuming you’ve taken up another job or started a side hustle), it’s time to pay more than the minimum monthly payments you’re currently paying.

 But instead of randomly allocating extra debt payments, try using the debt snowball approach.
 First, you’ll need to list down all your debts in order from the smallest to the largest.